Christopher Tolkien's Unpublished “The History of the Silmarillion”

 Douglas Charles Kane's Arda Reconstructed (Lehigh University Press, 2009) drew some strong criticism following its publication in 2009.
 On THE HALL OF FIRE discussion forum (HOF)—which I believe Kane himself co-founded, around 2001one gem of information, courtesy of Carl Hostetter, stood out amongst all the noise.
 Not that the back and forth discussion of Kane's book wasn't interesting in itself, but this was gold dust.

 Christopher Tolkien, in his role as literary executor, had responded to Kane in 2006—indirectly, via the TOLKIEN ESTATE—highlighting some issues he had with Kane's projected book, as it then stood.
-A copy of the report Christopher wrote for the Estate’ was quoted, as part of a wider discussion of Kane's entire approach, by ‘Aelfwine’ [Carl Hostetter], with Christopher's express permission.
+A copy of the report Christopher wrote for the Estate’ was quoted, as part of a wider discussion of Kane's entire approach, by ‘Aelfwine’ [Carl F. Hostetter], with Christopher's express permission.
 The original 2009 thread and various posts can still be read here.

 This comment by Christopher Tolkien is of particular interest: